The Princess, the Stray Cat, and Matters of the Heart 2

 Sound 9

-The Princess, the Stray Cat, and Matters of the Heart 2 sees the return of Nora Handa as well as the bevy of girls who ensure that there is never a dull moment in his life.
-Like the first game, it is a mixture of romance, comedy and even a few serious slice of life moments.
-Unfortunately, it is also censored like the first game, so all traces of adult content has been removed.
+The Princess, the Stray Cat, and Matters of the Heart 2 see Nora Handa’s return along with the bevy of girls who ensure there is never a dull moment in his life.
+Like the first game, it combines romance, comedy, and even a few serious slice-of-life moments.
+Unfortunately, it is also censored like the first game, so all traces of adult content have been removed.
 Despite this, The Princess, the Stray Cat, and Matters of the Heart 2 is an entertaining visual novel with enough content to keep you busy for a long time.

-Gameplay: A new cast of romanceable characters as well as the return of some old ones.
+Gameplay: The game features a new cast of romanceable characters as well as the return of some old ones.

 Graphics: The artwork looks great and the game features plenty of CGs.

-Sound: Full Japanese voice acting once again and a mammoth soundtrack
+Sound: The audio impresses with full Japanese voice acting and a mammoth soundtrack

 Summary 8.7 Outstanding